OctopusDeploy/blog/blog/2020-06/sql-server-powershell-dbatools/index.md

 ### Create SQL Server database and assign an owner {#db}

 Creating databases using the SqlServer module is surprisingly hard.
-James had to either revert to running a custom SQL script or using SQL Server Management Objects (SMOs) to *do the heavy lifting*.
+James had to either revert to running a custom SQL script or using SQL Server Management Objects (SMOs) to “do the heavy lifting”.
 Both of these solutions seem annoyingly complicated to me.

 Next, James changed the database owner, once again by creating a pair of SMOs.
 As James correctly explains, this is the officially recommended route by Microsoft.
 However, dbatools makes the code much simpler to read and maintain.